 Artificial Intelligence (AI)

 In 2023, artificial intelligence took the central stage, particularly through the swift adoption of ChatGPT.
-This technology may significantly impact the digital payments sector as well.
+By 2026, artificial intelligence is already rapidly reshaping the digital payments industry.

-Buy Now Pay Later (BNLP) services boomed several years ago due to their flexibility during the financial recession.
-BNLP is a payment method that enables customers to buy goods and pay for them in installments over a period of time.
+Buy Now Pay Later (BNPL) services boomed several years ago due to their flexibility during the financial recession.
+BNPL is a payment method that enables customers to buy goods and pay for them in installments over a period of time.
 It’s a popular payment choice among GenZ and millennials.

 Open Banking